cdli-gh/annodoc/index.md

 Discussion: depending on context, vocatives can also be annotated as parataxis, if a clausal interpretation of the preposed nominal is likely.
 This includes all cases of (physical) deixis and cases where ellipsis can be demonstrated on grounds of parallel examples.

+Question: Require an explicit (or, restored in morphological annotation) 2nd person reference for using vocative?

 TODO: make consistent throughout this document.

 TODO: what's default here?

 ### Dislocation: +disloc